Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 # Linux

-Any installation directions marked Unofficial are not maintained by the OBS Studio author and may not provide all the features and/or be up to date or stable.

 **NOTE:** OpenGL 3.3 or later is required to use OBS Studio on Linux.
 You can check what version of OpenGL is supported by your system by typing `glxinfo | grep "OpenGL"` on Terminal.

 ## Linux Install Directions